ccwimmer29/ccwimmer29/README.md

 ## About Me
+- 🎓 Education:
+  - B.A. in Physics at the University of Chicago (Grad 2024)
-- 🎓 Education: B.A. in Physics and current M.S. in Applied Data Science candidate at the University of Chicago
+  - M.S. in Applied Data Science at the University of Chicago (Grad 2025)
+- 👩🏻‍💼 Work: Part-time Product Analyst for Award Winning Energy Forecasting Solutions Startup, [Amperon Inc.](https://www.amperon.co/)
 - 😄 Pronouns: she/her

 I'm a data scientist passionate about shaping a resilient, data-driven energy future.
 With a background in physics and data science, I specialize in time series forecasting—where accuracy meets interpretability—to uncover the "why" behind energy trends.